Health and Wellbeing

 Essential workers in England, Scotland or Northern Ireland, can apply for priority testing through GOV.UK.
 A coronavirus test can be booked here:

-Alternatively, you can email the local Bury dive-through testing centre.
+Alternatively, you can email the local Bury drive-through testing centre.
 Details are in the attached Word document.

 During these difficult times we are really aware of the need to support children's mental health and wellbeing.
 We will therefore gather together links and resources that you may wish to use.